 In addition to her solo career, Ms. Jeffery performs regularly with a number of her own projects, ranging from experimental pop band Jerboah, to recorder trio aXolot, to Renaissance recorder consort The Royal Wind Music, and much more.
-Other notable ensembles Sarah has worked with include the Nieuw Ensemble, Het Zuidelijk Toneel, s t a r g a z e orchestra, Psallentes choir, Amsterdam Cello Octet, Jeugdtheater Sonnevanck, PRIME recorder ensemble, the Veenfabriek, Atlas Ensemble, and the White Noise Orchestra.
+Other notable ensembles Sarah has worked with include the Nieuw Ensemble, Het Zuidelijk Toneel, s t a r g a z e orchestra, Psallentes choir, Amsterdam Cello Octet, Jeugdtheater Sonnevanck, PRIME recorder ensemble, the Veenfabriek, Resonate Productions, Atlas Ensemble, and the White Noise Orchestra.

-Outside YouTube, Ms. Jeffery not only has teaching experience from age five to the professional level, but also conducts improvisation and composition workshops in the SoundLAB of the Muziekgebouw aan ‘t IJ.
-She has taught more specialized recorder courses across Europe and in Brazil, including at the Birmingham Conservatoire, Dartington Summer School, FolkWorld Summer School, and Rijksuniversiteit Groningen.
+Outside YouTube, Ms. Jeffery not only has teaching experience from age five to the professional level, but also conducted improvisation and composition workshops in the SoundLAB of the Muziekgebouw aan ‘t IJ for eleven years.
+She has taught more specialized recorder courses across Europe and in Brazil and New Zealand, including at the Birmingham Conservatoire, Dartington Summer School, Conservatorium van Amsterdam, FolkWorld Summer School, and Rijksuniversiteit Groningen.

 Outside pedagogy, Ms. Jeffery co-ordinates the biannual ORDA Teachers Conference in Amsterdam, and can be found giving lectures at a range of education conferences, including MERYC and the Utrecht Early Music Festival.
-She also has written for music publications such as Tempo, Primephonic, and Blokfluitist magazine, where she is part of the editorial team.
+She also has written for music publications such as Tempo, Primephonic, and Blokfluitist magazine, where she long formed part of the editorial team.

 Originally from Derbyshire in the United Kingdom, Sarah Jeffery is currently based in Amsterdam.
 She holds both a Master of Music cum laude and Bachelor of Music diploma from the Conservatorium van Amsterdam, where she completed a thesis on the relationship between clog dancing and contemporary music theatre, and also holds a first class Bachelor of Music degree from the Birmingham Conservatoire.
 She is grateful to her masterful pedagogues, who include Jorge Isaac, Walter van Hauwe and Annabel Knight.